omryn/academy-screening-runner/README.md

 returns the game spec as a string.

+* What format should this be in?
+* Should it return the content or its location?

 ###getNumOfPlayers

 returns the exact amount of players needed for the game.

+* Should games be playable with a variable number of players?

 ###getPlayer

 returns the path to an executable file that is a game player.

+* This should be modified to return several different players, mainly for testing.

 ###getInitBoard